-After searching for an item in the OWL catalog, click the “Place Hold” button corresponding to the item you wish to reserve.
+After searching for an item in the OWL catalog, click the “Place Hold” button corresponding to the item you want to reserve.
 Click the button again in the pop-up to finalize the hold.
-You can also call the relevant service desk for the type of item you’re requesting: For youth items, call 423-434-4458, or for adult and teen items, call 423-434-4454.
+You can also call a service desk for the type of item you’re requesting.
+Call (423) 434-4458 for youth items, (423) 434-4349 for teen items, or (423) 434-4454 for adult items.

 How many books/DVDs/audiobooks can I check out?

 New users are limited to two items at a time.
-Regular users can borrow up to four DVDs, four audiobooks, or 10 music albums.
+All other users can borrow up to four DVDs, four audiobooks, or 10 music albums.
 The total item limit per checkout is 40 items.
 Only eight DVDs may be checked out by a family at one time.

-We have a variety of story times available each week.
-Visit our interactive events calendar for more information on events for every age.
+We have a variety of storytimes every week.
+Visit our online calendar for more information on events for every age.